Neats29/neats29.github.io/source/coaching/index.md

 More recently, I have decided to focus the sessions on self-love given how impactful it has been.

 I have created a new session format that I am calling Somatic well-being practice, which is the culmination of what has worked for me to increase a sense of well-being and developing a nurturing resource of internal love.
-So far I have held 1:1 sessions for 30+ individuals across IFS and Somatic well-being practice.
+So far I have held 40+ 1:1 sessions across IFS and Somatic well-being practice.

 I am not a certified therapist or coach (yet).
 Though I have taken many courses that don't come with official credentials.
 I bring my [deep sensitivity](https://twitter.com/neats29/status/1547967565602836482?s=20), [intuition](https://twitter.com/neats29/status/1568747740330618881?s=20), [compassion](https://twitter.com/neats29/status/1617284793405739009?s=20) and patience to every session.